dreamhead/moco/moco-doc/apis.md

 ### Content
 **@Since 0.8**

-All request content can be used in template with "req.content"
+All request content can be used in template with `req.content`

 * Java

 ```java
 server.request(by(uri("/template"))).response(template("${req.content}"));
 ```

 * JSON

 ```json
 {
     "request": {